 TA shall cover the expenditures incurred by the NFP, the CA, the AA and the IA in relation to the implementation of the Norwegian Financial Mechanism 2014-2021 and the EEA Financial Mechanism 2014-2021 in accordance with Article 8.11 of the NOR and EEA Regulations.
-The NFP shall coordinate
+The NFP shall coordinate the use of TA.
+The TA activities shall be jointly developed by all beneficiaries (i.e. national entities) that shall also monitor their implementation on the basis of implementation reports.

-At the eMS level, TA shall be managed as a project with four project partners and the NFP acting as the PP. All recorded expenditures and reporting on activities shall be submitted separately by each project partner to the Control Division - ETC, IPA and FM Programmes within the European Territorial Cooperation and Financial Mechanisms Office (hereinafter Control Division) for verification via eMS.
-In accordance with the principle of separation of duties and in order to prevent potential conflict of interest, the verification of expenditures incurred in relation to TA shall not be performed by the control unit staff that are part of the PO staff performing PO tasks of verification and certification of expenditures incurred by projects implemented under the "Enhancing Human Capital" programme and "Climate Change Mitigation and Adaptation" programme.
+At the eMS level, TA shall be managed as a project with four project partners and the NFP acting as the PP. All recorded expenditures and reporting on activities shall be submitted separately by each project partner to the Objective 2 Control Section within the Control Division (hereinafter Control Section) for verification via eMS.
+In accordance with the principle of separation of duties and in order to prevent potential conflict of interest, the verification of expenditures incurred in relation to TA shall not be performed by the Control Section staff that are part of the PO staff performing PO tasks of verification and certification of expenditures incurred by projects implemented under the "Education, Scholarships, Apprenticeship and Youth Entrepreneurship" programme and "Climate Change Mitigation and Adaptation" programme.